 Reduce your attack surface.

 DNS Edge makes it easy to set policies and eliminate DNS as a threat vector against your network, letting you limit access to sensitive data and lock down critical systems like point of sale or IoT.

 Detect malicious behavior hidden in millions of DNS query and response data.

-Detect and stop data exfiltration like tunneling, beaconing to C2 (command and control) servers, or evasive techniques like domain generating algorithms (DGA) through Edge's smart analytics, developed by BlueCat's decades of DNS expertise.
+Detect and stop data exfiltration like tunneling, beaconing to C2 (command and control) servers, or evasive techniques like domain generation algorithms (DGA) through Edge's smart analytics, developed by BlueCat's decades of DNS expertise.

 Reduce time to remediate breaches.

 For incident response teams faced with the challenge of uncovering the lateral spread of an infection and rooting out patient zero in a cyberattack, Edge makes it easy to pinpoint the origination and review the internal and external DNS activity surrounding an incident to reduce the time to resolution.

 "But I already have Cisco Umbrella, a network firewall, a secure web gateway..."

 That's great - and they're all vitally important parts of a layered security approach.
 But unlike those solutions, Edge provides unprecedented visibility into internal DNS queries, all the way to the specific client IP.
 In fact, Edge can complement Cisco Umbrella’s North-South protection (traffic going in and out of the network) with East-West (internal network traffic) visibility and protection.
 And it's that internal visibility that is critical in helping shut down attacks earlier in the cyber kill chain.